 Rat Control Tips

-Rats cannot live without food, water or shelter.
-You can get rid of rat problems by following these simple steps!
+Rats cannot live without food, water, or shelter.
+Here's how to get rid of rat problems.

-Step One: Rodent proof your home and storage buildings!
+1. Rodent proof your home and storage buildings.

 - Check the outside of your house for holes or gaps the size of a quarter or larger

 - Repair all openings using rodent proof materials: 1/4-inch, 18-22 gauge wire hardware cloth